What is a nemophilist?

 (noun) One who is fond of forests or forest scenery; a haunter of the woods.

-I was born in Oregon but grew up mainly in Washington, so the northwest is home.
+I was born in Oregon but grew up mainly in Washington, so I consider the northwest as a whole to be my home.
 As a child my family lived in the mountains, surrounded by a seemingly never ending forest.
 I have always felt the most at peace among towering trees.

 My journey is only beginning, and I hope that you'll join me along the away.
 Share your passion for nature and your own struggles and triumphs.
 Discuss your experiences in the places that I travel to, or offer suggestions of places you loved.
 I look forward to interacting with you and making new friends!